This Step: Get a Drivers License

 - Proof of legal presence in the United States; see the state’s resource on proof of identity and legal presence for more on the above requirements

 - Driver Education Certificate (if younger than 18 years old)

 - A valid tag and security verification form for your driving test vehicle*

 - Driver license fee (see the OK Driver’s Manual for a list of fees)

 *You must provide a driving test vehicle that is currently registered and in proper mechanical condition.
 Before your road test begins, an examiner will inspect the vehicle to ensure it’s is in good condition.

 Head to the testing facility with a licensed driver.
 There’s no need go inside for testing or processing; simply wait in a parking lot spot designated for road testers until the examiner comes out to meet you.
 The road test itself takes approximately 25 minutes.

 Road Test Retakes

-If you fail the road test, you have two more tires to pass it.
-You must wait at least one day in between driving exams or as instructed by the examiner.
-If you fail the test a third time, you have to wait 30 more days before the Department will administer another road test.
-The fourth (and subsequent) exams will not be given more than one time every thirty days.
+You have 3 tries to pass the road test.
+You must wait at least 1 day in between driving exams or as instructed by the examiner.
+If you fail the test a 3rd time, you have to wait another 30 days before the Department will administer another road test.
+The 4th (and subsequent) exams will not be given more than once every 30 days.

 E) Get Your Oklahoma Driver's License